thomasgjonez/startup/notes.md

 ### General Notes

 During the github excercise I learned how to synch changes made between terminal, vscode, and the online version.

+### Deploying to prod

+Sometimes the json packages/dependcies don't carry over so you have to install it on the machine through ssh ing in.
+Also some paths might not line up right in dev since they are meant for prod.
+Only the ones relating to the shared folder/gameEvent.js with the websocket.